tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 ## Contributing to either the Burn Book or Contributor Book

-Both the Burn book and the Contributor book are built with mdbook.
+Both the Burn Book and the Contributor Book are built with mdbook.
 To install mdbook, run the following command[^1]:

 ```bash
 cargo install mdbook